- Graduate Certificate in Global Health

 To be eligible for admission to the course, you must hold an undergraduate degree (or higher) in health or a related discipline, and meet professional experience requirements.

-ACU’s postgraduate public health programs also include a Graduate Certificate in Public Health (four units; one year part-time) and a Graduate Diploma in Public Health (eight units; one-year full-time or equivalent part-time).
+ACU’s postgraduate public health programs also include a Graduate Certificate in Global Health (four units; one year part-time), a Graduate Certificate in Public Health (four units; one year part-time) and a Graduate Diploma in Public Health (eight units; one-year full-time or equivalent part-time).
 Students successfully completing units in either program may elect to progress into the Master of Public Health program.

 ACU's Master of Public Health program has been designed around the Foundation Competencies for Master of Public Health Graduates in Australia and the requirements of the Australian Faculty of Public Health Medicine (for medical practitioners specialising in public health).